Blog homepage

 2. Determine who might be harmed, including workers, visitors, and the public, while assessing exposure duration and routes.

 3. Implement control measures.
 Eliminate or substitute hazardous substances where possible.
 If not, put measures in place to contain or reduce exposure, such as ventilation or safe systems of work.
-PPE should always be a last line of defence.

 4. Record findings and actions clearly and make sure they are implemented effectively.